benedictlouis/Bookshelf/README.md

 # Bookshelf
-Bookshelf is an web application that helps you manage your favorite books.
+Bookshelf is a web application that helps you manage your favorite books.
 With Bookshelf you can add, view, update, and delete books from your personal collection.

 ## Tech Stack